1971 Ohio State Buckeyes football team

 The 1971 Ohio State Buckeyes football team was an American football team that represented the Ohio State University as a member of the Big Ten Conference during the 1971 Big Ten season.
 In their 21st season under head coach Woody Hayes, the Buckeyes compiled a 6–4 record (5–3 in conference games), finished in a three-way tie for third place in the Big Ten, and outscored opponents by a total of 224 to 120.
 An early season loss to No. 10 Colorado snapped the Buckeyes' 19-game home winning streak.
 The Buckeyes ended the season with three consecutive losses for the first time since 1924 and were unranked in the final AP and UPI polls.

 The Buckeyes gained an average of 211.6 rushing yards and 102.6 passing yards per game.
 On defense, they allowed 164.7 rushing yards and 118.2 passing yards per game.
 The team's statistical leaders included quarterback Don Lamka (718 passing yards, 50.5% completion percentage), tailback Rick Galbos (540 rushing yards, 3.8 yards per carry), right end Dick Wakefield (31 receptions for 432 yards), and linebacker Vic Koegel with 61 solo tackles and 126 total tackles.
 Lamka and kicker Fred Schram each scored 48 points to lead the team in scoring.
 Center Tom DeLeone received first-team All-America honors from, among others, the UPI and NEA.
 Five Ohio State players won first-team honors on the 1971 All-Big Ten Conference football team: DeLeone; offensive tackle Rick Simon; defensive tackle George Hasenohrl; and linebackers Stan White and Randy Gradishar.

 The team played its home games at Ohio Stadium in Columbus, Ohio.
 Home attendance totaled 506,699 in six games, an average of 84,449 per game.
-This was the first season the field had artificial turf.
+This was the first season the field had artificial turf (the turf was scheduled to be installed for the 1970 season, but was delayed).
 The AstroTurf field remained in place through the 1989 season.

+This was the first season the Buckeyes played ten regular season games, six years after the other nine members of the Big Ten added a 10th game.
+Ohio State and Purdue were the only Big Ten schools not to play an 11th game, which was first permitted by the NCAA in 1970.